Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-dqevent.rst

       - ``CEC_EVENT_FL_INITIAL_STATE``
       - 1
-      - Set for the initial events that are generated when the device is opened.
-See the table above for which events do this.
-This allows applications to learn the initial state of the CEC adapter at open() time.
+      - Set for the woke initial events that are generated when the woke device is opened.
+See the woke table above for which events do this.
+This allows applications to learn the woke initial state of the woke CEC adapter at open() time.
     * .. _`CEC-EVENT-FL-DROPPED-EVENTS`:

       - ``CEC_EVENT_FL_DROPPED_EVENTS``
       - 2
-      - Set if one or more events of the given event type have been dropped.
+      - Set if one or more events of the woke given event type have been dropped.
-        This is an indication that the application cannot keep up.
+        This is an indication that the woke application cannot keep up.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.

-The :ref:`ioctl CEC_DQEVENT <CEC_DQEVENT>` can return the following
+The :ref:`ioctl CEC_DQEVENT <CEC_DQEVENT>` can return the woke following
 error codes:

 EAGAIN
-    This is returned when the filehandle is in non-blocking mode and there are no pending events.
+    This is returned when the woke filehandle is in non-blocking mode and there are no pending events.

 ERESTARTSYS